commit-panda/SandraManyarkiy/README.md

-- 👋 Hey!
-Sandra here
+- 👋 Hi there!
-- 👀 I’m interested in game logic, game development
+- 👀 I’m interested in game development
-- Front-End and Back-End Developer
+- I am a Front-End and Back-End Developer
-- 🌱 Currently learning Laravel
+- 🌱 I am currently learning Wordpress
 <!----💞️ I’m looking to collaborate on...
 -📫 How to reach me...